mfwre/rsincron/README.md

 ## Known issues
 - [ ] daemon ignores events if watched folder is deleted and recreated while running
-- [ ] no recursion is available at the moment
 - [ ] if started and watched folder isn't available daemon skips watch
 - [ ] `mkdir -p watched_dir/{1,2,3}/2/3` doesn't trigger on subfolders